Resits: outgoing GCSEs, AS and A-levels

 AS and A-levels

-Any student can resit any AS or A-level, as long as they've taken the exam before or have a good reason why they didn't take it originally (such as illness).
+Any student can resit any outgoing AS or A-level, as long as they've taken the exam before or have a good reason why they didn't take it originally (such as illness).
 This includes students who took AS or A-levels with another exam board, if we offer a resit in the relevant qualification.
-In this case, students need to resit the entire qualification, as results from assessments taken with other exam boards can’t be carried forward.
+In this case, students need to resit the entire qualification, as results from assessments taken with other exam boards can’t be transferred.

 Check the latest version of the entry codes book on our Make entries page to see what's available when.